-Pros: Eco-friendly, higher health score
+Pros: Eco-friendly, higher health score, better leak protection

-Cons: Disappointing leakage and absorption results, durability, price
+Cons: Disappointing absorption results, not as durable

 Manufacturer: The Honest Company